 While short-term exercise can boost immune function, intensive and prolonged exercise can depress immune function.
 And it can make athletes more susceptible to infections, especially upper respiratory tract infections.
 However, elite swimmers and Kendo athletes (it’s a Japanese martial art) who supplemented with CoQ10 found a significant reduction in inflammation markers (19, 20).

-It has long been argued that one of the causes of statin side effects comes from lower CoQ10 levels (21).
-So, it’s recommended for anyone taking statins to also supplement with CoQ10.
+It has been suggested that some of the side effects of these drugs may stem from reduced CoQ10 levels (21).
+Therefore, it’s recommended for individuals taking cholesterol-lowering medications to consider supplementing with CoQ10.

 How much Coenzyme Q10 should I take?